Blog

 Your CMS is what lets non-developers create and edit content and pages across your site.
 What many don't know is, there is quite a bit of difference in terms of what each CMS option leaves you capable of.

-Using the wrong headless CMS may make you overly dependent on developers to create, manage, and optimize content on your site, which can hinder your business' efficiency and growth.
+Using the wrong headless CMS may make you overly dependent on developers to create, manage, and optimize content on your website, which can hinder your business' efficiency and growth.

-This happens because most headless CMS's are very limited in what you can do with them.
+Unfortunately, most headless CMS's are very limited in what you can do with them without a developer.

-But there is hope here - some CMS's like Builder.io were built to solve exactly this problem, striking an optimal balance between non-developer autonomy and developer customization and control.
+But there is hope here - some headless CMS's, such as Builder.io headless CMS for ecommerce, were built to solve exactly this problem, striking an optimal balance between non-developer autonomy and developer customization and control.

-Going headless means you are building in a more modern and performant way.
-But sadly, this doesn't mean every tool you want to use on your site was built in such a fashion.
+Going headless means you are building your ecommerce storefront in a more modern and performant way.
+But sadly, this doesn't mean every tool you want to use on your website was built in such a fashion.

 As a rule of thumb, always use API integrations and avoid Javascript integrations.